brgaines/brgaines.github.io/presentations/index.md

 In my [talk](https://www.causeweb.org/cause/uscots/uscots19/program/technology-demo/sas), I provided an overview of [SAS® Viya® for Learners](https://www.sas.com/en_us/software/viya-for-learners.html) and how it enables you to effectively train modern statisticians (aka data scientists).
 Perhaps my favorite part of SAS® Viya® is that you can easily create visualizations and build models with a drag-and-drop interface, or you can program in your language of choice—SAS®, Python, or R.

 ![USCOTS 2019 presentation](/images/cots2019vfl.jpeg)

+This is the first time that SAS has attended USCOTS, and I was very pleased

 ## April, 2019 -- SAS Global Forum 2019 (Dallas, TX)